-Rachel Stroud is a yogi who believes in learning to be still and trust her own body.
+Rachel Koontz is a yogi who believes in learning to be still and trust her own body.
 The opinions expressed herein are hers and hers alone.
 Rachel blogs regularly at Alive in the Fire and can be reached at aliveinthefire [at] gmail [dot] com.

 - What style of yoga are you practicing?
 Restorative postures taught in a studio with a restful, nurturing teaching style may be what you need.
 Try searching for a yin, Anusara, or restorative class, or sign up for a few one-on-one sessions with a favorite instructor.

 - Do your best to drop the ego.
 Ask yourself, “What’s my motivation for practicing yoga?”
 See how it feels to focus on self-awareness and acceptance instead of making comparisons to others or holding yourself to an impossible standard.
 Take a gentle approach.
 Remember you are deserving of good things — and they don’t depend on whether or not you can get your foot behind your head!

 - Meditate.
 You don’t have to sit for hours on end to benefit from the practice of quiet reflection.
 You can start small with a walk to the park, a bath, an afternoon nap, or a solitary shopping trip.
 Work your way up to seated meditation or even a day of silence.

 - Remember that healing comes in many forms.
 Consider rounding out your yoga routine with one-on-one counseling, healthy eating, aromatherapy, massage, a qi gong class, or some good old-fashioned hugs from friends and family.